OpenNebula/docs/source/operation/vm_setup/vcenter.rst

 These are the steps needed to finish the preparation and import it to OpenNebula:

-* Power off the machine so it is in a consistent state the next time it boots
+* Power off the machine so it is in a consistent state the next time it boots.
-* Make sure that you take out any installation media used in the previous steps
+* Make sure that you take out any installation media used in the previous steps.
-* Remove the network interfaces from the VM
-* Convert the VM into a Template
+* Convert the VM into a Template following `this procedure <http://pubs.vmware.com/vsphere-55/index.jsp?topic=%2Fcom.vmware.vsphere.vm_admin.doc%2FGUID-FE6DE4DF-FAD0-4BB0-A1FD-AFE9A40F4BFE_copy.html>`__
+* Import in OpenNebula, the datastores where the template's virtual hard disks are located.
-* Import the template in OpenNebula
+* Import the template in OpenNebula.

-This last step can be done using Sunstone going to Templates -> VMs and pressing the Import button.
-Alternatively you can also do it using the CLI:
+The last two steps can be done using Sunstone or the CLI as explained in the :ref:`Import vCenter Resources section <import_vcenter_resources>`

-.. prompt:: bash $ auto

-    $ onevcenter templates --vcenter vcenter.host --vuser vcenter@user --password the_password

 .. include:: template.txt